datajaguar/jaguarqa/README.md

 ```

 ### In progress..
+- Clean up diff files;
-- Creating more test cases
+- Creating more test cases;
-- Trying to fix binary diff files or find a workaround
+- Trying to fix binary diff files or find a workaround;
 - Add status at the end of test, such as: total *suc files and *diff files

+Your comments and advice are warmly welcome!

+Andrew Zhang
+agz1117@hotmail.com